LiamBatiste/Bank-Customer-Churn/README.md

 # Actionable Recommendations
 1. Focus on High-Impact Customer Segments:
 Based on the model's feature importance analysis, age, products number, balance, and credit score are the most influential factors contributing to customer churn.
 The bank should prioritize retaining older customers who hold credit cards, especially during their retirement years when churn rates tend to increase.
-Implementing targeted incentivized reward packages such as travel or health and wellness benefits could effectively retain this demographic.It should be noted that some of the statistical important can be explained by accounts being closed due to the customer becoming deceased.
+Implementing targeted incentivized reward packages such as travel or health and wellness benefits could effectively retain this demographic.
+It should be noted that some of the statistical important can be explained by accounts being closed due to the customer becoming deceased.
 Despite this it should still be prioritised as an area of focus fo the Bank.

 2. Leverage Product Offerings for Upselling:
 The Random Forest model highlights products as a significant driver of customer responsiveness.
 To capitalise on this finding, the bank should actively promote its product offerings to increase upselling opportunities and enhance customer retention.
 Tailoring these products through further segmentation and demographic analysis can amplify their appeal and impact on the bank's customer base.

 3. Implement Data-Driven Customer Retention Strategies:
 Utilise the insights gained from the model to develop data-driven customer retention strategies.
 This includes leveraging predictive analytics to proactively identify at-risk customers and personalize retention initiatives.
-By deploying targeted campaigns and personalized offers based on customer behaviors and preferences, the bank can mitigate churn effectively.
+By deploying targeted campaigns and personalized offers based on customer behaviours and preferences, the bank can mitigate churn effectively.

 4. Monitor and Adapt Strategies Over Time:
 Continuously monitor the effectiveness of implemented strategies using real-time data through a robust data pipeline.
-This allows the bank to refine its approaches dynamically and respond promptly to shifts in customer behaviors or market conditions.
+This allows the bank to refine its approaches dynamically and respond promptly to shifts in customer behaviours or market conditions.
 Regularly updating the predictive models with new data ensures ongoing accuracy and relevance in customer churn prediction.

 # Future improvements/Lessons Learnt
-- For future analysis, feature engineering such as 'tenure * balance' may provide additonal insight or model refinement for future analysis.
+- For future analysis, feature engineering such as 'tenure * balance' may provide additional insight or model refinement for future analysis.
-- Understand the application of Precitive Models/Machine Learning Algorithms before using them in predictive analysis.
+- Understand the application of predictive models/machine learning algorithms before using them in predictive analysis.
 - More applicable models such as the Extreme Gradient Boosting algorithm may provide more valuable insight given problem statement to identify feature importance.
 - The focus of customers with/without a credit card was lost during predictive analysis.